An Overview of Lemon Balm

 - The leaves of lemon balm have a mild lemon fragrance

 - The flowers are small and white, filled with nectar during the summer months

-- The seeds germinate at a higher rate than sown indoors
+- The seeds germinate at a higher rate than those sown indoors

-How to Care And Sow Herb Balm Lemon Seeds
+How to Care And Sow Lemon Balm Seeds

 Now is the time to care for the tiny plants.
 Plant seedlings into larger containers once they have their second pair of true leaves.
-After the second set of true leaves has appeared, thin the plants to just one or two per pot.
-Make sure you leave plenty of space between the lemon balm and other plants since it tends to sprawl and crawls.
-By pinching or pruning stem tips, plants need to be controlled and kept tidy during the growing season.
-Divide your mature plants every three to five years if they are scraggly or spindly.
-They will grow faster that way.
+After the second set of true leaves, thin the plants to just one or two per pot.
+Ensure you leave plenty of space between the lemon balm and other plants since it tends to sprawl and crawl.

 Note: This Overview is intended as a guide only since cultural practices and climatic conditions may vary.